PeishengHong/time-series-xgboost-forecasting/README.md

 ## 📊 Dataset

 The dataset used in this project is the "Hourly Energy Consumption" dataset, which contains energy usage data recorded hourly.
-The data is publicly available on Kaggle and can be accessed here: [Hourly Energy Consumption Dataset](https://www.kaggle.com/datasets/robikscube/energy-consumption).
+The data is publicly available on Kaggle.

 ## 🔧 Technologies